UniTN-Mechatronics/mruby-raspicam/README.md

 ./run_test.rb
 ```

-Note that `make install` only installs the shared libraru `/usr/local/lib/libLaserCam.so`, _and not the header files_, which remain under `lib`.
+Note that `make install` only installs the shared library `/usr/local/lib/libLaserCam.so`, _and not the header files_, which remain under `lib`.